Jack's: History

+Menu

+Jack's specialty is its breakfast.
+Biscuit sandwiches are the predominant breakfast item, including the smoked sausage, country ham, egg, cheese, bacon, sausage and country fried steak options.
+Jack's also serves pancake breakfasts, wraps, and a variety of sides, such as hashbrowns, grits, and gravy.
+For lunch and dinner, the signature items is the Big Jack, a double patty cheeseburger with a cult following, with a variety of side items, including French fries, coleslaw, green beans, mashed potatoes and their famous biscuits.
+They also offer boneless chicken tenders which are served with a variety of dipping sauces, bone-in fried chicken plates, fried and grilled chicken sandwiches, and a number of salads which can be topped with either grilled or fried chicken.
+Desserts include their signature fried pies, hand-spun milkshakes, and ice cream.
+Seasonal and limited-time offerings also appear on some menus, such as lemonade shakes and the Mushroom & Swiss Burger.

 Trademark design

 Jack's restaurants were originally walk-up stands with a slanted roof and vertical orange and yellow stripes on each side.
 In the late 1960s, the chain began converting their walk-up stands to full, dine-in restaurants.
 Most upgraded restaurants featured faux stone walls.

 The original signs were on 5 poles and featured "Jack's" in five individual white rectangles on top with the word "Hamburgers" on a separate sign underneath.
 A small round sign below had the price of the hamburgers, "15¢".
 Another sign that shared 3 poles and had "Fries 15¢ Shakes 20¢" written on it, and the final sign shared the opposite 3 poles and had "Self-Service" written on it.
-Several elements had their writing changed over time, and the last one in the chain, Dora, Al, was removed in 2019 during a remodel.

 In the mid-1970s, Jack's began using new signage featuring the name written on an angle in white inside a red circle; the word "Hamburgers" was dropped.
 In the early 2000s, Jack's changed the logo from the original, all capital font to a mixed-case font.
 It still appears on the familiar red circle, but the circle is smaller so that the text extends outside of it.